 The biggest trap I see happening with social media is that you’re trying to be all the places.
 And I want to tell you right now: STOP.

 It’s much better to start by focusing on 1-2 social platforms, be consistent, learn what works… then over time, add in another platform if it makes sense.

 My best investment

 I’ve invested in learning a lot about social media over the years, but the best investment I’ve made is in the Grow Your Audience course from Rachel Miller.
 Watch her free masterclass to learn more about the program.

-That course is closed right now, but you can grab this free resource from Rachel to help you with knowing what to post on Facebook: 23 Conversation Starters for Facebook Pages and Groups.
+You can grab this free resource from Rachel to help you with knowing what to post on Facebook: 23 Conversation Starters for Facebook Pages and Groups.
 This will help you with creating content that will get people talking on social, which is the whole point!